 In February 2007, the FASB issued Statement No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - including an amendment of FASB Statement No. 115."
 This Statement permits entities to choose to measure many financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
-The guidance in this Statement becomes effective for fiscal periods beginning after November 15, 2007.
-The Company is currently evaluating the impact of this Statement on its financial position, results of operations and liquidity.
+The guidance in the Statement becomes effective for fiscal periods beginning after November 15, 2007.
+The Company has not elected the fair value option.

-In September 2006, the FASB issued Emerging Issues Task Force (EITF) Issue 06-4, "Accounting for Deferred Compensation and Postretirement Benefit Aspects of Endorsement Split Dollar Life Insurance Arrangements."
-This Issue requires employers to record a liability for future benefits for endorsement split-dollar life insurance arrangements that provide a postretirement benefit to an employee.
+In September 2006, the FASB issued EITF Issue 06-4, "Accounting for Deferred Compensation and Postretirement Benefit Aspects of Endorsement Split Dollar Life Insurance Arrangements."
+This EITF requires employers to record a liability for future benefits for endorsement split-dollar life insurance arrangements that provide a postretirement benefit to an employee.
 The guidance in this EITF becomes effective for fiscal periods beginning after December 15, 2007.
-The Company is currently evaluating the impact of this Issue on its financial position, results of operations and liquidity.
+The Company does not expect this EITF to have a material impact on its financial statements, results of operations or liquidity.

 In September 2006, the FASB issued Statement No. 157, "Fair Value Measurements."
 This Statement defines fair value, establishes a framework for measuring fair value and expands the disclosures about fair value measurements.
 It applies to other accounting pronouncements that require fair value measurements and, accordingly, does not require any new fair value measurements.
 The guidance in this Statement becomes effective for financial statements issued for fiscal years beginning after November 15, 2007.
-The Company is currently evaluating the impact of this Statement on its financial position, results of operations and liquidity.
+The Company has evaluated the impact of this Statement on its financial position, results of operations and liquidity.
+The application of this Statement will not impact the financial statements of the Company.
+It will, however, require additional disclosures for items that are measured at fair value.